rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 ![](https://github.com/rdtarvin/RADseq_Quito_2017/blob/master/images/AftrRAD%20working%20directory.png?raw=true)<br>

 Start running AftrRAD by typing perl AftrRAD.pl followed by any arguments you want to modify.
-Argumentes and their values should be separated by a dash.
+Arguments and their values should be separated by a dash.

 Arguments for this perl script are: